 Pharma’s customer base is made of up people who have one pressing problem: the patient.
 Their jobs are exhausting and involve long hours, high risk, changing rules and regulations, and the constant stress of carrying patients’ health and lives in their hands.
 Pharma’s opportunity then lies in their ability to stop selling to, and start partnering with, their customers to solve their biggest problem: how to better serve the patient.

-An oversimplified view of the patient experience looks something like the figure at right.
+An oversimplified view of the patient experience looks something like the figure above.
 It is a combination of a patient’s interactions with their healthcare provider, their insurance company, and the therapy itself.
 The opportunity for Pharma lies in the overlap of all of these interactions.
 If Pharma is able to break down these walls and make it easier to prescribe, easier to gain insurance reimbursements, and easier for patients to access and take the treatment they need, then they have solved their customers’ most pressing problem.

 This shift in focus is transforming the Pharma industry.
 Instead of sales reps fighting the losing battle of gaining physician face-time, entire companies will align around improving the service delivered to patients.
 For example, we have heard talk of concierge services, a completely customer-centric approach that focuses on delivering customized solutions to the patient – the right product, at the right time, through the right channel.